 Table of contents

 Not sure how to make your resume stand out?
-Try our AI Resume Builder today and get yours professionally made in a matter of minutes.
+Try our AI Resume Builder today and create a job-winning resume in minutes.
 With customizable templates and content suggestions, you can build a resume that is perfect for you.

 Should You Put a Picture on Your Resume?

-However, if you're applying for a job in the United States, the answer is generally no: You should not put a picture on your resume unless it is for a very specific reason.
+If you're applying for a job in the United States, the answer is generally no: You should not put a picture on your resume unless it is for a very specific reason.
+If you're applying for a job in certain industries or in some foreign countries, then you may be required to put a picture on your resume.

 When Is It Appropriate to Include a Picture?